HoangLa95/qualitedevs2/PSs/ps2.md

 :::{important} Conflict resolution
 :class: dropdown
 You have not yet learned how to resolve merge conflicts (divergent branches) in Git, which occur when there are multiple versions of the same file in different repositories and you attempt to synchronize them.
-If you encounter difficulties, call your supervisor over.
+If you encounter difficulties, call your instructor over.
 Once this skill is mastered, you will be on your own in managing conflicts.
 :::